 In relation to the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits, due to the nature of Dalriada's appointment, both Dalriada's and its adviser's fees are met using Scheme funds.
+Dalriada has taken a general approach when applying costs and has apportioned across members in line with legal advice received on a similar appointment.

-It is not possible to say what the cumulative effect of these costs is, generally, on members' accrued rights.
+Given that we are not in a position to determine the value of the Scheme's assets it is not possible to say what the cumulative effect of these costs is, generally, on members' accrued rights.